quixio/quix-streams/README.md

 ### Coming soon

 This library is actively in developing process.
-We have some features planned in the [road map](roadmap.md) of the library coming soon:
+We have some features planned in the [Roadmap](roadmap.md) of the library coming soon.

-(WIP)

 ## Library architecture notes